• Skip to primary navigation

 • Recipe Index

-Festive Cranberry-Apple Relish Gift and Autumn View from Will’s Bench
+Festive Cranberry Apple Relish and View from Will's Bench

 It's beginning to look a lot like Christmas, but before we head into the dead of winter lets take one last look at autumn.
 The view from Will's Bench in the fall is glorious.
 It is the best time of year to visit New England.